 The Art Department accepts applications each semester for review.
 The deadlines are in late October, and early April.
-Notification will be posted throughout the art building & sent out via email to the DMA email list.
+Notification of upcoming deadlines will be posted throughout the art building & sent out via email to the DMA email list.

 What are you looking for in the DMA BFA application portfolio?

-You must include at least 10 images in your portfolio created using some form of digital media.
+You must include at least 10 pieces in your portfolio created using some form of digital media.
 The best way to present a broad range of digital media is through an online website featuring artworks created in software, code, and/ or digital fabrication mediums.
 You can include computer graphics, websites, software, code, 3d printing, digital fabrication and computers games, among other digital art forms.
 A good rule of thumb is to submit work that demonstrates the CLOs of Art 74 & Art 75:

 ADVISING IN THE DMA MAJOR